sebastin666/CustomerStatement/README.md

 # Customer Statement
-Validate the customer statement and generate the report to show the failed records.
+Validate the customer statement and generate the report of failed records.
-The duplicated records and wrong end balance records are considered as failed records.
-The transaction reference and description of each of the failed records will be available on the response to display.
+The duplicated records and the wrong end balance records are considered as failed records.
+These failed records will be available in the client response to display the transaction reference and description.

 **_Junit Test 5_** used with **80%** code coverage.